Venkatesh-Thatte/raiqa---assignment/README.md

 # Home Chef Meals

-A simple meal browsing and selection app built with Next.js.
+Meal browsing and selection app built with Next.js and React.
+Features availability filtering, sort by price, and a live order total.

 ## Features
 - Browse meals from home chefs with name, price, and availability